 Nestled in the vast depths of Coorg at 1km (3,500ft) above sea level, the Tamara Coorg is the epitome of a quiet retreat in the lap of nature.
 The property is surrounded by lush greenery, including coffee, cardamom, and pepper plantations.
 Listen to the birdsong from your private cottage, complete with a plush king-sized bed and terrace overlooking the rolling hills.
 With an ecologically sensitive outlook, the hotel minimises its impact on the environment by using electric golf carts around the resort and reusable slippers for guests.

-A five-star asset, Taj Falaknuma Palace exemplifies 19th-century splendour.
+One of the most luxurious places to stay in India, Taj Falaknuma Palace exemplifies 19th-century splendour.
 Dating back to 1894, it was formerly the residence of the Nizam of Hyderabad, who was the richest man in the world at the time.
 You will be ushered into the resort on a horse-drawn carriage, before strolling through the richly decorated interior.
 Book the Nizam suite with its private pool and exclusive access to the Jiva spa.

 Experience the heart and soul of India’s smallest state, Goa, with a stay at Alila Diwa.
 While the region is known for its party culture, this resort offers a tranquil, family-friendly stay.
 Take a dip in the infinity pool overlooking the rice paddies, while your kids are happily entertained at the on-site kids’ club.
 Dinner at the restaurant is a must, featuring traditional Goan family recipes.
 Finish the day with a smokey Manhattan at the speakeasy bar.